newatoms/beta/_private/pitches/stby.md

 * Create new audience
 * Improve relationship with existing audience

-## Pitch 14:
+## #14: Knowing your user base

 ### Goal
 To show how important it is to connect with you user base

 ### Methods
-We discuss cases where the producer were and where not aware of the needs of the user and argue the reasons for it.
+We discuss cases where the producers were and were not aware of the needs of the user and argue the reasons for it.
 We can use the popular social media [design fail](http://9gag.com/search?query=broken+apple+cable) or [trust me i'm an engineer](http://9gag.com/gag/6494774) examples.

 ### Outcome
 * Create new audience